-Companies trying to avoid paying overtime . . . → Read More: Cleaning Company Ordered to Pay Overtime to Workers
+Companies, like this cleaning company, . . . → Read More: Cleaning Company Ordered to Pay Overtime

 Many companies and individual workers in Massachusetts are still clinging to certain myths about classifying workers as independent contractors.
 Here are the top six often held, but misguided beliefs:

 I signed a contract that says I am an independent contractor, so I must be one, right?
 (Actually, employers cannot avoid the obligation to properly classify . . . → Read More: Top Six Myths About Independent Contractors in Massachusetts

 The Massachusetts independent contractor law restricts employers from classifying workers as independent contractors unless the employer can show (1) that the individual is free from direction and control, (2) the service is performed outside of the usual course of the company’s business and (3) the individual is engaged in an independently established trade, occupation, profession . . . → Read More: Massachusetts Independent Contractor Law and Damages